-As cement makers convert from coal fired production to gas fired production, demand should increase for cement-grade bauxite to add aluminium oxide and lesser iron oxide that would have been provided by the coal.
-Furthermore, advanced jurisdictions in developed countries are applying tighter controls on the levels of alkalis (salts) in cement to increase the corrosion-resistance of concrete.
+As cement makers convert from coal fired production to gas fired production, demand is increasing for cement-grade bauxite to add aluminium oxide and iron oxide that would have been provided by the coal.
+Furthermore, developed countries are applying tighter controls on the levels of alkalis (salts) in cement to increase the corrosion-resistance of concrete.
 ABx bauxite is exceptionally low in alkali salts.